polettix/ETOOBUSY/_posts/2020-07-10-encoding-pitfall.md

        date   => $date,
 ```

-i.e. switching from considering the notification I was fetchign with
+i.e. switching from considering the notification I was fetching with
 [Mojo::UserAgent][] as sequence of bytes and start considering it...
 text made of characters.